AndrejaCH/kickstarter-analysis/README.md

 This chart has set an additional filter *parent category*.
 With this **filter**, we can **drill-down** information that we are interested in.
 We can see how plays are performing against other campaigns in the same category.
 This is very helpful when we want to focus on specific fields – plays in this case.

 :bulb: ```This is another good news for playwriter Louise.
-So far, data analysis tells that Louise is in good standing, since plays have positive outcomes compare to other campaigns.
+So far, data analysis tells that Louise is in good standing, since theater plays have positive outcomes compare to other campaigns.
 Yet, there are some other statistical approaches that can reveal additional information.```

 #### V-Look-Up Analysis for Specific Theater Plays in GB
 In this analysis, I used `VLOOKUP()` formula.
 This formula returns matches based on a key value.
 It is a powerful tool that can quickly find and return numbers of data in an organized table.
-In the link that follows is a table where we can find only selected data that we want to focus on for this particular analysis.
+In the link that follows is a table where we can find selected data that we want to focus on for this particular analysis.

 ![Edinburg_Research](StarterBook.xlsx)